Traboules and Terroir: A Local's Guide to Experiencing Lyon Like a Lyonnais

 Website: fetedeslumieres.lyon.fr

 Lyon's most famous event transforms the city into a spectacular light installation.
 The tradition dates to 1852, when residents placed candles in colored glasses in their windows to celebrate a new Virgin Mary statue on Fourvière Hill.
-Today, international artists create massive light installations across the city.
+Today, international artists create massive light installations across the city center.

 When: June–July (annual)